lehmannro/cardshuffle/README.rst

 I have tried to separate the game logic from the networking part because I would love to control the game through a full-fledged GUI some day in the future.
 If you feel like hacking something up please contact me.

+The software was written without any fancy string building facilities to allow easy localization.